Gur, Farefare in Ghana

 Introduction / History

-The Gurenne are located in south central Burkina Faso and across the border in Ghana, just west of the Red Volta River.
-The terrain is grassland and bush with sparse vegetation.
-It is a flat country with only an occasional range of hills, and patches of sand are found throughout the area.
-In the shade, the average temperature is 85°F. During the dry season, the climate is hot and dry, and the crops do not grow well.
+The Farefare Gur live in south central Burkina Faso and across the border in Ghana, just west of the Red Volta River.
+This land is a grassland and covered with bush and sparse vegetation.
+Their home is a flat land with the occasional range of hills and patches of sand.
+In the shade, the average temperature is 85°F. During the dry season, crops do not grow well because of the hot climate.

-The origin of the Gurenne is not clear; however, some believe that they came from near Navrongo in Ghana.
-Their language, called Gurenne or Grunshi, is a Gur language and is taught in the schools.
-Hausa is used as a secondary and trade language, since the Hausa exert much influence over the peoples of the region.
+The origin of the Farefare Gur is not clear; however, some believe that they came from near Navrongo in Ghana.
+In school, children learn the Farefare Gur language.
+The people use Hausa as a secondary and trade language since the Hausa exerts much influence over the peoples of the region.

 What Are Their Lives Like?

-The Gurenne are mostly farmers who grow crops such as millet, guinea corn, beans, and rice.
+The Farefare Gur are mostly farmers who grow crops like millet, guinea corn, beans and rice.
 During the rainy season, both men and women supplement the crops by fishing in the streams and rivers.
 Younger women gather shea nuts for their oil and collect other items from the forest.
 The older women cut elephant grass and use it to make mats and baskets.
 Other crafts include making rope, crafting bows and arrows, working with leather, and producing pottery.

-Nearly every village has a small market in which items such things as matches, soap, salt, livestock, fish, fruit, and bows and arrows are available.
-In the larger markets, merchants come from outside the area, bringing bread, sugar, medicines, and second-hand clothing.
+Nearly every village includes a small market where people sell items like matches, soap, salt, livestock, fish, fruit, and bows and arrows.
+In the larger markets, merchants come from outside the area and bring bread, sugar, medicines and second-hand clothing.

-Gurenne marriages today are seldom arranged.
-A man may choose for himself whom he would like to marry, and the girl has the right to refuse.
-The man must pay the girl's family four cows, two goats, a red rooster, and a guinea fowl as a bride-price.
+Today, the Farefare Gur people rarely arrange marriages for their children.
+A man can choose whom he would like to marry, and the girl has the right to refuse.
+If they agree to marry, the man must pay the girl’s family four cows, two goats, a red rooster and a guinea fowl as a bride price.
 Some men have more than one wife and usually marry their second wife by age 35.

-Gurenne huts are usually circular with walls made of mud.
-Sometimes they are waterproofed with locust-bean pods and cow manure.
-Walls may be decorated with geometric designs, and the dirt floors are beaten smooth and hard.
+Farefare Gur huts are usually circular with mud walls.
+Sometimes, people use locust bean pods and cow manure to waterproof their homes.
+Geometric designs often decorate the walls, and the dirt floors are beaten smooth and hard.
 A number of huts together form a compound in which an extended family lives.
-The huts are built in a circle surrounded by a wall.
-In the center of the huts is a yard where the family's cattle are kept.
+The people build their huts in a circle surrounded by a wall, and the family keeps their cattle in the center of the huts.

 What Are Their Beliefs?

-Although a portion of the Gurenne are Muslim, most follow their traditional ethnic religion.
+Although a portion of the Farefare Gur are Muslim, most follow their traditional ethnic religion.
 They believe in a number of gods and a chief god who reigns above the others.
 Shrines are located throughout the villages and in houses.
-There, sacrifices and prayers are made to ensure plentiful harvests, good health, and other such necessities.
-After the millet and guinea corn harvests, ceremonies occur at the shrines.
+People make sacrific

 What Are Their Needs?

-Although some have had an opportunity to hear the Gospel, much more work remains to be done.
-Prayer is especially needed to bring the Gurenne to salvation through Jesus Christ.
+Although some have had an opportunity to hear the gospel, much more work remains to be done.
+Christians can especially help by praying for the Gurenne to receive salvation through Jesus Christ.

 Prayer Points

-Pray that God will use Gurenne believers to share Christ with their own people.
+Pray that God will use Farefare Gur believers to share Christ with their own people.

-Ask the Lord to bring forth strong and growing fellowships of believers for the glory of His name!
+Ask the Lord to bring forth strong and growing fellowships of believers.